 Vacancy details are recorded on the Department for Communities (DfC) Client Management System (CMS) which is installed in each of the 35 JobCentre/Jobs & Benefits offices (JCs/J&BOs) throughout Northern Ireland.
 This is an IT system which is used to facilitate the interface with the Department's customers.
-The centralisation of vacancy taking services for all local offices commenced on 1st January 2019.
+The centralisation of vacancy taking services for all local offices commenced in January 2019.
 This process establishes a consistent approach to recording all employer registrations and vacancies, including the accurate record of the number of available positions within each vacancy registration.
+Caution should therefore be exercised when comparing data from the 2019/20 financial year with that from previous years.

-The relevant data are extracted from CMS each month to form a Vacancies database maintained by the Department's Analytical Services Unit.
+The relevant data are extracted from CMS each month to form a Vacancies database maintained by the Department's Professional Services Unit.
 The data presented in this statistical factsheet are derived from the vacancies database.

-All the statistics presented in this factsheet are derived from data extracted from CMS on 7th October 2019.
+All the statistics presented in this factsheet are derived from data extracted from CMS on 4th January 2020.
 Ongoing validation work and changes made to this live database may result in data revisions.